 All the Member States have taken a clear-cut official stand on subsidiarity, demarcation of responsibilities and the hierarchy of Community acts.
 The Government of Germany and the new Government of Spain have not yet taken an official stand.
-However, statements have been issued by government ministers, and reports and resolutions adopted by national parliaments.
+However, statements have been issued by government ministers and representatives, and reports and resolutions adopted by national parliaments.
 As regards the attitudes of the national parliaments and their component bodies concerned more directly with Community affairs, the Bonn COSAC meeting on 24 and 25 October 1994 discussed the views of the national parliaments and the European Parliament on the manner of giving effect to the subsidiarity principle.
+The conclusions of the Dublin COSAC meeting of 15 and 16 October 1996 proposed that the 'reformed' COSAC (see paragraph 4 of the conclusions for proposed ways of improving the operation of COSAC) might also address the subject of subsidiarity.
+Nevertheless, 'any conclusions would be forwarded by way of suggestions and would not seek to be binding on the delegations'.
 A number of national parliaments, including chambers composed of regional representatives, have also spoken out on the 1996 IGC and matters pertaining to subsidiarity, demarcation of responsibilities, and the hierarchy of Community acts.
-In addition, political parties represented in the national parliaments have issued statements, drawn up reports, and delivered opinions.
+In addition, almost half of the political parties represented in the Member States have adopted statements, drawn up reports, and delivered opinions on matters pertaining to subsidiarity and demarcation of responsibilities.